swspafomdeqgh72/notes/README.md

 Second, planning ahead is crucial.
 Think about the bigger picture and what you need to accomplish in the long run.
 Break down your project into smaller, manageable tasks.
 Then, allocate time for each task and make sure you have the resources needed to complete them.
 Planning ahead will prevent you from getting stuck or running out of time.
  <p>Lastly, staying organized is essential.
 Use version control systems like Git to keep track of your code and collaborate with others.
 Keep your workspace clean and organized, with well-named files and folders.
 Document your process and code, so you (and others) can understand what' s happening and why.
 Following these best practices will make you a more effective and efficient programmer.

+# 2024-01-06
+- Today's programming wisdom: "Premature optimization is the root of all evil." - Donald Knuth.

+In essence, this quote reminds programmers to focus on writing clear, maintainable code first before optimizing for performance.
+Optimization should only occur when there is evidence that it's needed and will provide tangible benefits, not based on assumptions or guesswork.
+It emphasizes the importance of understanding the balance between code readability and efficiency in software development.